DeqingSun/Debug-Arduino-Zero-with-ST-Link-V2/README.md

 ![edited path](https://github.com/DeqingSun/Debug-Arduino-Zero-with-ST-Link-V2/raw/master/img/vscodeEdited.png)

-Now, you go back you code, add some variable (so you can see it) and upload code again before we debug it.
+Now, you go back your code, add some variable (so you can see it) and upload code again before we debug it.
 You can also add breakpoints.

 ![edited code](https://github.com/DeqingSun/Debug-Arduino-Zero-with-ST-Link-V2/raw/master/img/vscodeFinalCode.png)